Classical Daoism’s Amoral Ethos

 On the other hand, there is no reason to doubt that there were things Daoists wouldn’t do, for reasons other than self-interest or inefficacy.
 Their negative view of thievery and violence (daozei 盜賊), for example, does not seem to be justified by reference to self-interest.
 On the one hand, they may simply have disliked it, but sometimes they seem to judge it (morally) wrong (e.g., Laozi 53), just as Mengzi called stealing “not right” (feiyi 非義).
 The regret felt when masses of people are killed in battle (Laozi 31) does not seem to be because one was ineffective at winning the war, even though defending one’s territory with minimal to no casualties would certainly be celebrated as the height of efficacy or adeptness (shan 善).
 Rather, one should not want to kill or take joy in killing.
 The disavowal of greed/acquisitiveness, intemperance/discontentment, overreach and aggressive ambition (see esp.
 Laozi 46), in addition to being regarded as detrimental to one’s own self-interest, seem to also be regarded as moral transgressions: one ought not to be greedy or ambitious.

 As mentioned earlier, if one is going to live in a community, it is likely in one’s best interest that it be a peaceful and orderly one.
 Like most people, Daoists preferred to have hearts/minds that were peaceful and “orderly” (zhi 治) and not “disordered” (luan 亂).
-Some may have moralized their preference for this peace and order, feeling that it was intrinsically valuable and prescribing its desirability, that is, claimed that all of us should or must strive for this (whether we all agree or not).
+Some may have moralized their preference for this peace and order, feeling that it was objectively valuable and prescribing its desirability, that is, claimed that all of us should or must strive for this (whether we all agree or not).
 Certainly, they took it for granted that most if not all people felt the same.
-Finally, while efficacy is said to be enhanced when a lack of self-consciousness and purposefulness obtain (e.g., Laozi 7, 22/24), there are places where there is an endorsement of an almost moral purity of motive, of naturalness, of genuineness, that do not seem to be linked to one’s personal welfare or efficacy in the world.
-That is, they sometimes seem to be regarded as something one should aspire to.
+Finally, while efficacy is said to be enhanced when a lack of self-consciousness and purposefulness obtain (e.g., Laozi 7, 22/24; Zhuangzi 3, 19), there are places where there is an endorsement of an almost moral purity of motive, of naturalness, of genuineness, that do not seem to be linked to one’s personal welfare or efficacy in the world.
+That is, naturalness and purity of motive sometimes seem to be regarded as something one should or must aspire to.
 Again, it is often unclear whether they would feel that people who did have ulterior motives (either selfish or benevolent) or were disingenuous or contrived were immoral or unethical.
 If they felt that what is natural and spontaneous is good and right and what is unnatural and contrived is bad and wrong, then these would indeed be moral judgments; not only that, they would be fallacious moral judgments.